jsegitz/shim-review/ISSUE_TEMPLATE.md

 SUSE, https://suse.com/

 ###### What product or service is this for:
-SLES Expanded Support platform 7, provided within the "SUSE Linux Enterprise Server with Expanded Support" program, https://www.suse.com/products/expandedsupport/
+SLES Expanded Support platform 8, provided within the "SUSE Linux Enterprise Server with Expanded Support" program, https://www.suse.com/products/expandedsupport/

 ###### What is the origin and full version number of your shim?
-The origin is shim-15-1.el7 available through https://git.centos.org/summary/?r=rpms/shim.git which tarball in turn completely matches shim 15 at https://github.com/rhboot/shim/releases/tag/15
+The origin is shim-unsigned-x64-15-2.el8 available through https://git.centos.org/rpms/shim-unsigned-x64/tree/c8

-Full version number of our shim: shim 15
+Full version number of our shim: 15-2.el8
-Source RPM version: shim-15-1.el7.1 (included in the docker image) Tarball sha256sum:
+Source RPM version: shim-unsigned-x64-15-2.el8 (included with the submission) Tarball sha256sum:
 473720200e6dae7cfd3ce7fb27c66367a8d6b08233fe63f01aa1d6b3888deeb6  shim-15.tar.bz2